-In Marvel’s Iron Man, Tony Stark builds himself a powered suit to aid his escape from hostile captors.
+In Marvel’s Iron Man, Tony Stark builds himself an iconic powered suit to aid his escape from hostile captors.
 This suit gives Stark superhuman strength and the ability to fly, among other enhanced abilities.

 In 2010, only 2 years after the first Iron Man film was released, a group of inventors at Ekso Bionics Inc. filed a patent for an exoskeleton that is to be “worn by a user to allow for lifting and lowering heavy loads in front of the user.”
 According to an interview with Wired Ekso Bionics started making load carrying suits for military purposes, but then pivoted to helping people with paraplegia walk again.
 Their latest project focuses on preventing injury of manufacturing workers who often carry heavy machinery.
 In the Wired interview Russ Angold, the CTO of Ekso Bionics, jokes that “there’s no laser beams, […] we don’t have the ARC reactor yet like Tony Stark […] well, we keep asking for it, but no one’s developed it yet”.